 Data mining comes into the picture when large sets of data are looked into for assisting the processes involved in Database Systems, Machine Learning, as well as Statistics.

-Data mining applications have not only helped in financial data analysis in various organizations but also has helped in sectors like retail and scientific sectors.
+Data mining applications have not only helped in financial data analysis in various organizations but also have helped in sectors like retail and scientific sectors.

 In research done by Statista, it has been found that various Chief Procurement officers across the world gave the following data